gyorkistamas/afp2-2023-tavasz-stopinventing/Dokumentáció/Functional specification.md

 ### Administrator

  + The administrator can use all functions in the application, to check trouble-proof operation of the system.
 They have access to the user list, to moderate and manage them.
-They can send message to each users and global message to everyone, which everyone get the same time.
+They can send message to each users and global message to everyone, which they get at the same time.

 ### Scrum master

- + The Scrum master after the registration has a unique interface, where create and manage our teams/groups.
-They only can message or group messages to users, in our team/group.
-In the project tab (work place) shares the same interface by users, but he/she has more options.
+ + The Scrum master after the registration has a unique interface, where he/she creates and manages our teams/groups.
+They only can send messages or group messages to users, in our team/group.
+The project tab (work place) shares the same interface by users, but he/she has more options.
 The calendar can only be edited by the scrum master.

 ### Normal user (Worker)

  + They have the fewest options, just enough to get the job done.
 Users only see the teams they are in.
-And a more simplified interface than the other role, because of easyer usage.
+And a more simplified interface than the other role, because of easier usage.

 ## 7. Compliances